singhupendra/aws-autoscale/README.md

 Just copy the files in your webroot (within a desired folder).<br/>
-Edit the config file and provide your acess key id, secret access key and region
+Edit the config file and provide your acess key id, secret access key and region NOTE : YOU MIGHT NEED TO TWEAK FEW THINGS AS PER YOUR ENVIRONMENT.